Canada’s Family Class is the second largest immigration category, making it an important option for newcomers.

 - is under the age of 22 and does not have a spouse or common-law partner;

 - is over the age of 22 and depended substantially on the financial support of a parent since before the age of 22 because of a physical or mental condition.

 Spousal Work Permit

-Spouses and common-law partners who are in Canada may be allowed to work under the Spousal Work Permit Pilot Program, while their immigration applications are being finalized.
+Spouses and common-law partners who are in Canada may be allowed to work under the Spousal Open Work Permit, while their immigration applications are being finalized.

 All sponsors are required to sign an undertaking to provide the sponsored person with the basic requirements from the day they enter Canada until the term of the undertaking terminates.
-The undertaking is a contract between the sponsor(s) and CIC that the sponsor will repay the government for any social assistance payments made to the sponsored person.
+The undertaking is a contract between the sponsor(s) and Immigration, Refugees and Citizenship Canada (IRCC) that the sponsor will repay the government for any social assistance payments made to the sponsored person.
 Sponsors remain obligated to the undertaking agreement for the entire period of the contract, even in a change of circumstances such as marital breakdown, separation, divorce, or a financial change in circumstances.